 ~ Major Craig Smith, Travis County Sheriff’s Office

 Most of the crimes around Wells Branch are crimes of opportunity and yes, we’ve seen an increase the last several months as have ALL surrounding areas.
 Unfortunately, those types of crime tend to increase as the weather gets warmer.
 Make that extra effort to NOT become a victim.
+There are criminal defense lawyers based in Seattle that can help with the legal aid needed.

 - Take your keys.